 But that does not mean China should ignore the grumblings of the Uighurs, French said.
 “If this was a human being and we are talking about medical terms, we would say that it is a chronic condition,” he said.
 “It’s not going away.”

 On the same day she sat for an interview, Kadeer led more than a hundred people to protest in front of the Chinese embassy in Washington DC calling on China to stop the “human rights abuses” in Xinjiang and to release “political prisoners”.

-Aside from the issue of autonomy, Kadeer also sought attention to Uyghur asylum-seekers, who are oftentimes deported to China, where they sometimes face imprisonment.
+Aside from the issue of autonomy, Kadeer also sought attention to Uighur asylum-seekers, who are oftentimes deported to China, where they sometimes face imprisonment.
 Earlier this year, for instance, two Uyghur refugees who fled to Cambodia were deported to China and later sentenced to life in prison.
 Another was meted 17 years, according to the state news agency, Xinhua.

-Recently, Kadeer also called on China to respect the Uyghurs right to observe Ramadan and the Eid celebrations, which have been banned.
+Recently, Kadeer also called on China to respect the Uighurs right to observe Ramadan and the Eid celebrations, which have been banned.
 She also helped expose the harvesting of live organs in Chinese prisons, a controversial practice that was recently discussed before the US Congress.

 “I have to save my people because they are still living in a prison,” Kadeer said.
 “As others have fought for my own freedom, I should also fight for other people who don’t have freedom.”

 But whether or not China’s leaders, who are gathered in Beijing for the 18th National Congress, are finally listening to Kadeer’s muted cry, remains a mystery.